 Marco Cremonini is Assistant Professor at the Department of Social and Political Sciences of the University of Milan, Italy.
 Formerly, he was at the Computer Science Department.
 He received his Ph.D. in the Department of Electronic, Computer Science, and System Engineering at the University of Bologna, and in 2000/2001 he worked as Research Assistant at the Institute for Security Technology Studies (ISTS) of the Dartmouth College, NH, USA.
 His research interests are mostly in the area of co-evolving propagation processes in society, epidemic/behavior, agent-based models, social aspects of information security, and risk analysis.
 He participates as member of European projects, and serves as Academic Editor of PLOS ONE and as Guest Editor for MDPI.

 Gian Luca Pasin is a Ph.D.
 Candidate at the University of Milan with the NASP Economic Sociology and Labor Studies Program.
-He holds one-year MA in Economics at the Collegio Carlo Alberto (Turin) and a Master’s Degree in Statistics, Economics and Business at the University of Bologna.
-He has also worked as research assistant at the University of Turin.
+He holds a one-year MA in Economics at the Collegio Carlo Alberto (Turin) and a Master’s Degree in Statistics, Economics and Business from the University of Bologna.
+He is currently post-doc fellow at the National Research Council (CNR), Rome.
 His research interests are in the field of behavioral game theory and experimental methods applied to social dilemmas, i.e., the role of the interaction between incentives and social norms in shaping individuals’ tax morale.